kugaevsky/mousetrap-rails/README.md

 You can display key binding hints near links with `data-keybinding` attribute by pressing `Alt+Shift+h`.
 Now it's just experimental feature for debugging purposes only.

+## TODO

+* Add moustrap extensions generator

+## Contributing

+Please submit all pull requests against latest `*.wip` branch.
+If your pull request contains new features, you **must** include relevant tests.

+Thanks in advance!

 ## Changelog